ramadoiranedar/rest-goswagger-api/README.md

 # Template GoSwagger V2 RESTful API

-This package is a simple yet powerful representation of your RESTful API contains **GoSwagger 2.0** with customization for generated file authorization, routing, handler.
+This package is a simple yet powerful representation of your RESTful API contains **GoSwagger 2.0** with customization.

 ## Documentation